legendofmiracles/minecraft-bte-aws-server/README.md

 Deploy Minecraft server using terraform to AWS.

-Uses lambda functions to create and destroy a Minecraft server instance with terraform.
-S3 is used for server backups and for storing terraform resources.
-Lambda functions can send notifications to a Discord channel.
+Uses lambda functions to auto-destroy a Minecraft server instance after inactivity.
+S3 is used for Minecraft world backups and for storing terraform state.
+Lambda function sends notifications to a Discord channel.

 ## Prerquisites
 * An AWS account with credentials for programmatic access